Top of main content

 Funds are typically badged as either 'accumulation' or 'income':

-• accumulation funds – the income generated is reinvested within the fund meaning your investment would be more likely to grow in value over time
+• Accumulation funds – the income generated is reinvested within the fund meaning your investment would be more likely to grow in value over time

-• income funds – any income the fund generates will be paid directly to you
+• Income funds – any income the fund generates will be paid directly to you

 Investing for growth could be good if you're able to invest over a longer period, as accumulation funds may provide you with greater returns in the long term.